carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 > > but the most critical is to check the units of the input data
 > > before converting from kg m-2 s-1 to mm day-1.
 > >
-> > When an operation is performed on an xarray DataArray
-> > most of the associated attributes (such as units) are removed,
-> > so in this solution the original attributes are re-applied to the
-> > climatology DataArray after it is created.
-> >
 > > ~~~
 > > ...
 > >